Here are all the winners from the Grammys 2022 – rolling list

 H.E.R. – ‘Damage’

-Silk Sonic – ‘Leave the Door Open’
+Silk Sonic – ‘Leave the Door Open’ – winner

-Jazmine Sullivan – ‘Pick Up Your Feelings’
+Jazmine Sullivan – ‘Pick Up Your Feelings’ – winner

 Best Progressive R&B Album